Changes to Doctoral Training Requirements

 What about new researchers with significant prior experience?

-Some research degree candidates will embark on their period of study with the benefit of having completed a significant amount of professional development in a previous career that allows them to meet some of the learning objectives of their pathway.
+Some postgraduate researchers will embark on their period of study with the benefit of having completed a significant amount of professional development in a previous career that allows them to meet some of the learning objectives of their pathway.
 If this can be evidenced through the Training Needs Analysis they may be exempted from some non-mandatory elements of the pathway because they have already achieved the specified learning objectives.

 How do the learning objectives associated with training pathways relate to the doctoral attributes described in the Research Degree Education Strategy?